rjones18/AWS-CDK-Portfolio-Website/README.md

 # AWS-CDK-Portfolio-Website
 In this project, I utilized a suite of advanced AWS technologies to deploy a personal portfolio website.
 I utilized the AWS Python Cloud Development Kit (CDK) to define the AWS resources needed to host the website.
 To ensure continuous delivery, I leveraged CodePipeline and CodeCommit to automatically deploy any updates to the website.
+I also incorporated tools like Snyk for Infrastructure as Code (IaC) scans.

 For website hosting, I stored the website files in an S3 bucket and leveraged Amazon CloudFront to distribute the content globally with low latency.
 To provide a custom domain name, I configured Route 53 and integrated Amazon Certificate Manager to provide secure SSL/TLS encryption for the website.